hocuscodus/qed-lang/tutorial.md

 ## Why store the non-void expression values?

 Good question.
 Allow me to answer a bit later but here is a clue: it has something to do with flows.
+And arrays too...

 ## Sure.
 Now with block expressions?